Workers’ Compensation Insurance for Livery Businesses

 Why Workers’ Compensation Matters for Livery Professionals

-Driving-based occupations consistently rank among the highest-risk jobs due to constant exposure to traffic hazards, unpredictable passenger interactions, and physical strain.
-Workers’ compensation is crucial for livery services because it provides reliable protection when accidents occur — on the road, in parking areas, or while loading passengers.
+Driving-related jobs are consistently ranked among the highest-risk occupations as these individuals deal with exposure to roadway hazards, unpredictable passenger behavior, and extensive physical requirements.
+Workers’ compensation is a must for livery services, as it offers dependable coverage when accidents do happen — on the road, in parking areas or while loading passengers.

 Common Injury Risks in the Livery Industry